 Applicants must show good reading knowledge of at least one foreign language upon admission, as demonstrated by advanced literary study at the undergraduate level or by language examinations furnished by the department.

 After completion of the required coursework, normally at the end of two years, students will have a choice of either completing an MA thesis project or taking an oral comprehensive examination.
 The project will involve original research, employ scholarly apparatus, and be between 50 and 100 pages in length.
 The project must be read and approved by the director and one other faculty member.

 The MA comprehensive exam has a similar format to the PhD qualifying examination, but the reading list is significantly shorter and the theoretical framework appropriately limited.
-For this oral examination, students may choose three predesignated areas of study — major author, genre, period, literary theory, or literary theme.
+For this oral examination, students may choose three predesignated areas of study: 1.
+Period; 2.
+Genre/ Author; 3.
+Theoretical approach.
 The lists of works to be covered for each area must contain a minimum of fifteen books (compared to a minimum of twenty for the PhD oral exam).
 The areas of study and the three-person committee are chosen with the approval of the director of graduate studies, and the reading lists require the approval of both the individual committee members and the director of graduate studies.
 Students will be able to substitute the existing preliminary examination for the PhD for either the MA project or the MA comprehensive oral exam, but not vice versa.
 Neither the MA project nor the MA comprehensive exam can be substituted for the PhD preliminary examination.

 12 credit hrs